 Students for the past few sessions have been building a coalition around these issues.
-We have the possibility to continue our coalition with the Vote Coalition into session and work on making voter registration more accessible for students in the state of Washington.
+We have the possibility to continue our coalition with the Vote Coalition and the WSA into session and work on making voter registration more accessible for students in the state of Washington.
 As students encounter these barriers and are made aware of how they disproportionately impact young people and people with marginalized identities, they are inspired to change these policies.

-7. Is it likely to be debated and acted upon by the Legislature in the next year?
+Most of these bills gained traction in the last biennium and we should be able to quickly get legislation on these bills introduced and build support for these issues early on in session.
+Therefore, each of these issues are likely to be debated and acted upon in the upcoming session.